amnahsiddiqa/ProjectsOrganization/README.md

 * At the end of every Task, I need to do only two things:
    * push to git repo of project
    * update synapse (I use same three liner at the end of evey notebook in  whole project for updates with a single synapse parent project id.
-This keep my synspase project synced in file system level, the same as on my local machine)
+This keep my synspase project synced with the project directory on my local machine)

 * One last note: The html files rendered in Rmd